Laya123-star/Classification-Algorithms-Model-Building/README.md

 ✔ **Missing Value Check:**
 The dataset was checked for missing values.
 No missing values were found.

+✔ **Duplicate Value Check:**
+The dataset was examined for duplicate records to ensure data integrity.
+No duplicate entries were identified in the dataset.

 ✔ **Train–Test Split:**
 The dataset was split into training and testing sets to evaluate model performance on unseen data.

 ✔ **Feature Scaling:**
-Standardization was applied using `StandardScaler` for algorithms sensitive to feature magnitude such as Logistic Regression, SVM, and k-NN.
+Standardization was applied using `StandardScaler` for algorithms sensitive to feature magnitude
+such as Logistic Regression, SVM, and k-NN.

 **Why preprocessing is necessary:**